Schwefelsaeure/portfolio/index.md

 Hi, I am Benedikt and I studied computer science.

 Use this site to learn more about me, my hobbies and some of my software projects.
+I am...

+- **a passionate software engineer caring about clean software architectures.**
+- **an enthusiastic clean coder focused on TDD and CI/CD.**
+- **an open source and GNU/Linux evangelist.**
+- **interested in physics and electrical engineering.**

 # Learning is the fun part of life